 In terms of KPIs for ITSM, this metric could be represented in a single digestible score, which can then be used to drill down all the way to a granular level to identify where issues truly lie.
 The score can then be benchmarked across various industries to help users position themselves and set realistic improvement targets.

-Making the move from SLAs to XLAs is the logical next step for organizations looking to move beyond tech-oriented monitoring tools and starting to include user sentiments in their analytics, diagnostics, and indices.
+Making the move from SLAs to XLAs is the logical next step for KPIs for ITSM for organizations looking to move beyond tech-oriented monitoring tools and starting to include user sentiments in their analytics, diagnostics, and indices.
 With such insight, organizations have the ability to align end-users’ digital experiences directly with business outcomes – by increasing employee engagement and tech wellbeing which benefits overall productivity, risk management, and reputation.

 KPIs for ITSM: XLAs in the 4th Dimension

 The importance of the end-user’s perspective has had the added benefit of influencing the evolution of ITSM best practices.
 With ITIL 4, which was launched officially at the end of February 2019, we can expect to see a significant overhaul in the form of an increased focus on holistic corporate culture and business value.
 This manifests itself, in part, by paying far more attention to feedback from business users to get clearer and more accurate insight into what works, in KPIs for ITSM terms, and what doesn’t in the services that users are consuming – and ultimately paying for.

 Are you using XLAs as part of your KPIs for ITSM?
 If so, please let me know how they’re working for you (as KPIs for ITSM) in the comments.